 JW was born and raised in Ashtabula, Ohio.
 He joined the U.S. Navy in 1963 and served for over 30 years.
 He retired as a Chief of Naval Operations appointed Command Master Chief.

 After retiring from the navy, he was on the Maricopa County Sheriff’s Department and Office Manager for Maricopa County Home Health Care Department.

 In 2000 he started teaching as an instructor for the Navy’s NJROTC program in LaVerne, California and came to Bend as an instructor at Mountain View High School in 2001.

 He is currently the State and Bend Chapter President of the Band of Brother’s, Commander of Post 4 American Legion, Life Member of Vietnam Veterans of America Chapter 820.
-He enjoys family time, golf and his 3 grandchildren, three great grandsons.
+He enjoys family time, golf, his three grandchildren and three great grandsons.